- Animal Control

 The City of Long Branch Health Department provides a comprehensive program to residents for animal control.
 For urgent animal-related matters outside of normal business hours, contact the Long Branch Police Department at 732-222-1000.

 As per City Ordinance § 109-2: All dogs and cats owned by residents of Long Branch must be licensed by the Health/Animal Control Department.
-Read the full ordinance at: https://ecode360.com/6280077
+Read the full ordinance.

 The Health Department provides an annual free rabies clinic for dogs and cats.
 Contact Animal Control Supervisor Deb Nagel for more information at 732-222-7000, ext.
 5260.

-For information regarding Animal Cruelty crimes and penalties as well as a guide to prevention, click the links below:
+For information regarding Animal Cruelty crimes and penalties as well as a guide to prevention, click the links:

-Tucker, a Smooth Coat Border Collie, was brought by plane from Virginia to NJ on 4/24/16 to meet up with his new partner, Animal Control Officer, Deb Nagel.
+Tucker, a Smooth Coat Border Collie, was brought by plane from Virginia to NJ on April 24, 2016, to meet up with his new partner, Animal Control Officer, Deb Nagel.
 Tucker is the City's Official Geese Patrol Dog.
-He reminds pesky gaggles of geese when they are not welcome at local parks, lakes and community sites by giving them a quick and harmless chase.
+He reminds pesky gaggles of geese when they are not welcome at local parks, lakes, and community sites by giving them a quick and harmless chase.
 When he's not chasing geese, he loves to participate in special events and visit the schools to help teach kids about being responsible pet owners.